yannikmotzet/multi-lane-detection/README.md

-attention: manual not tested yet!
+attention: manual not tested yet! (on test system it is working)

 ## How to clone
 * clone in your ROS workspace: ``` ~/catkin_ws/scr/ ```